ramblingsofadev/docs/framework-comparisons.md

 * Fluent syntax makes defining routes very simple
 * Supports defining routes via attributes
 * Supports custom constraints, which make it possible to do things like versioned endpoints
-* Trie-based solution makes it one of the fastest routing libraries out there
+* Trie-based solution makes it one of the fastest routing libraries out there (<a href="https://github.com/aphiria/aphiria/blob/0.x/src/Router/bin/benchmarks.php" target="_blank">~200% faster than FastRoute</a>)
-* Not tied to any HTTP or middleware library
+* Not tied to any library or framework
+* Supports binding framework-agnostic middleware to routes
-* Supports host and path matching
+* Supports host, path, and header matching, which simplifies creating versioned endpoints
+* Supports creating URIs from routes

 <h4 id="aphiria-routing-cons">Cons</h4>